mw-orcl/Move_Improve/lab100/content.md

 ![](C:\Users\mwan.ORADEV\Documents\GitHub\Move_Improve\lab100\images\VCN details.PNG)

-Below is a diagram of what has been created by the networking quickstart.
+Below is a diagram of what has been created by the Networking Quickstart.

 ![](C:\Users\mwan.ORADEV\Documents\GitHub\Move_Improve\lab100\images\Lab architecture created.PNG)